District of Columbia Absentee Ballot Guide

 Register to vote

-Recommended: Use our Voter Registration Widget Enter your information, print and sign the completed form, and mail it to the address printed on the form.
+Recommended: Use our Voter Registration Tool Enter your information, print and sign the completed form, and mail it to the address printed on the form.

 You can register to vote and apply for your absentee ballot at the same time.
 Put your completed voter registration form and your completed absentee ballot application in the same envelope and mail both to the DC Board of Elections and Ethics.
 Both forms must be received by the voter registration deadline (at least 30 days before the election).